Euro area humiliates Bulgaria

 But then came 2018 and, with it, Bulgaria's first presidency of the Council of the EU.
 Moreover, Commission President Jean-Claude Juncker began to say publicly that the euro is meant to be the currency of the EU as a whole.
 With this in mind, and to great fanfare, Bulgaria declared its intention to enter ERM II this year.

 However, subsequent talks concluded with a degrading and unprecedented list of requirements that Bulgaria must 'voluntarily' meet to participate in ERM II only in 2019.
-The country pledged to give up supervision of key banks and join the banking union, to pay into the European Stability Mechanism, and to allow the ECB to perform a thorough assessment and audit of its financial sector.
+The country pledged to give up supervision of key banks and join the banking union and to allow the ECB to perform a thorough assessment and audit of its financial sector.
 That Bulgaria was forced to make these commitments as a condition for joining ERM II also enabled its opponents to find more reasons for the future for why the country is still not ready for full euro area membership.

 From the perspective of a country like the Czech Republic, the consequence of Bulgaria's experience is that it is hard to imagine any government with reasonable self-regard even considering embarking on the path towards the euro.
 The costs were already high, but after this summer they are practically prohibitive.